eisfabian/SPACEtomo/README.md

 - In case your lamella montages don't stitch properly, you might need to experiment with the SerialEM montage settings and with the overlap factors in the SPACEtomo config.
 Redoing the *High Defocus Mag* calibration might also help.
 - If SPACEtomo freezes or crashes when loading an image from the SerialEM buffer, please try just running it again.
 This issue with SerialEM is still under investigation.
+- If you get an Error about the stage limits during the WG montage acquisition, go to Navigator -> Grid limits and adjust the limits until you can use *Setup Full Montage* without having to adjust the number of tiles.
 - If you get an error saying something like `unexpected keyword argument 'perform_everything_on_XXX`:
   - nnUNet changed the name of the argument recently from `perform_everything_on_gpu` to `perform_everything_on_device`.
   - Please try to change it accordingly in the *SPACEtomo_nnUNet.py* script (SPACEtomo v1.1) and try running it again.